How Many Faces Sphere Has

 Q: Can a sphere be divided into faces?

 A: While you can't divide a sphere into faces in the same way you can divide a cube, you can subdivide its surface into regions.
-However, these regions would not be planar faces in the traditional geometric sense.
+That said, these regions would not be planar faces in the traditional geometric sense.
 They would be curved sections of the sphere’s surface.

 Q: What about the inside of a sphere?
 Is that a face?